 Tips for Success

-• Rolling tips.
+- Rolling tips.
 If your fridge is especially cold, or if you’ve left the dough in there for more than 2 hours, you may need to let it sit at room temperature for 15 minutes or so to soften up a bit so you can roll it out.
+To keep the dough even, roll from the center and turn it a quarter turn every few rolls.
 If you find it sticking to the rolling pin, lightly sprinkle the top of the dough with flour.

-• Err on the side of over-baking.
+- Err on the side of over-baking.
 There’s no undoing an under-baked pecan pie; you’ll slice into it and the filling will ooze out all over the pie pan.
+To check for doneness, look for the center to be set with a slight jiggle, similar to how you’d check a custard pie.
+If the edges of the crust are browning too quickly, cover them with foil or a pie shield in the last 10-15 minutes of baking.

+- Refrigerator.
 Wrap the pecan pie with plastic wrap or foil and store it in the refrigerator for up to 4 days.
+Let it come to room temperature or warm it in a low oven (about 300°F for 10-15 minutes) before serving if you prefer it slightly warm.

+- Freezer.
 You can freeze wrapped pecan pie for up to 3 months.
-Let it thaw in the refrigerator before serving.
+Let it thaw in the refrigerator overnight and reheat if desired.

 Classic Pecan Pie